daavko/pxls-userscripts/README.md

 time (I've personally observed freezes of around 250ms with a ~7500x8500 template image on a very strong desktop).**
 Smaller templates are fine, since they don't take as long to decode.

+This should be pretty obvious, but... **this script makes use of flashing animations to highlight things, don't use it if you have epilepsy or something similar**

 ## License

 All scripts in this repository are licensed under the GPLv3 license or any later version.
 You can find the full license